ChrisRzech/Snake/README.md

 A basic snake game that was created as a small project.

 # Controls
-W A S D: Movement
+W A S D: Movement\n
 Num1   : Toggle Rainbow Colors
 Num2   : Toggle Wrap-Around